-Regardless of the season it is always possible that babies or young could be present.
+Regardless of the season, it is always possible that babies or young could be present.
 Squirrels have two litters a year; one in early spring and one in late summer/early fall.
-Be careful not to separate mother from young, doing so can not only result in the infumane death of the young, but can result in the mother tearing back into the spot where she was excluded from.
+Be careful not to separate mother from young; doing so can not only result in the inhumane death of the young, but can result in the mother tearing back into the spot where she was excluded from.

 - A flashlight to see in the darker areas of your home.

-- From the outside or from a ladder look for loose vent screens, warped siding, trim board that is deteriorated and pulled away from the wall, or roof holes.
+- From the outside or from a ladder, look for loose vent screens, roof holes and warped siding or trim board that is deteriorated and pulled away from the wall.

 - Pay attention to the intersection of roof and trim and any gable or exhaust vents.
 These are often covered with light bug screen that will not stand up to squirrels and raccoons.

 Use caulk for small holes, staple or screw hardware cloth over larger holes, or make permanent repairs.
 Bug screen (1/4 inch hardware cloth) will not hold up to stronger animals, such as raccoons.
-We recommend 16 gauge 1 x 1 inch steel mesh for raccoons.
+A 16-gauge 1x1-inch steel mesh is recommended for raccoons.
 For squirrels, solid aluminum flashing is the exclusion material of choice.

 Use caution if bats may be present, as these animals won’t push through paper and can be difficult to see.
 They require a different type of inspection.
 Look carefully on the attic floor and on insulation for quarter-inch pellets that are a bit shiny and easily crumbled.
 You can also post a “bat watch” outside the house at dusk for a few evenings row to see if bats can be observed as they exit to forage.
 Call a bat removal specialist if you suspect these animals are using your attic.

 - Check inside by shining a light up the flue, looking for animal signs on the damper and smoke shelf.